Joanne0330/CV/README.md

 - **Philharmonic Orchestra (2012 - recent)**

    - Demostrating strong determination and decipline for a long period of time to achieve high-level skills.
-   - Able to pay attention to details to give world-class performances as a team member.
+   - Ability to pay attention to details to give world-class performances as a team member.
    - Showing ability to work and travel in large teams on professional and social level.

 ### Faculty of Violin, teaching in the following schools: